-- Facilities Recent (and planned) upgrades The Complex is arranged as three smaller 'precincts'. ☐ The lower fields area along the river is the equivalent of three full-size lit rectangular fields.
+Fac cilities Re cent (and planned) upgrades The Complex is arranged as three smaller 'precincts'. ☐ The lower fields area along the river is the equivalent of three full-size lit rectangular fields.
 The fields are only in fair condition as they are undulating and not irrigated.
 An amenities block and small servery are located in this area ☐ A synthetic hockey field with clubhouse is located to the east of the lower fields in a fully fenced facility.
 A two-storey storage facility is located between the lower fields and hockey facility ☐ The upper fields have a quality turf surface the equivalent of approximately five full-size rectangular fields.
 One of the fields is lit to training standard.
 Two turf cricket wicket blocks are located in this area.
-A canteen/amenities facility and large covered area are located in Recent (and planned) upgrades Lower fields - the surface on these fields was poor (with many humps and hollows).
-The fields have now been laser levelled and irrigation has been installed Limited lighting - limited lighting on the upper fields and netball courts has caused difficulties with scheduling training and provision of evening matches.
+A canteen/amenities facility and large covered area are located in the far north-west corner of this area, while an amenities building is located toward the south-east.
+Additionally, eight bitumen netball courts (and grass courts area) are located on the eastern side of this area.
+The courts are serviced by limited lighting and a clubhouse.
+Usage Lower fields - the surface on these fields was poor (with many humps and hollows).
+The fields have now been levelled and irrigation has been installed Limited lighting - limited lighting on the upper fields and netball courts has caused difficulties with scheduling training and provision of evening matches.
 Extensive lighting is planned for construction throughout 2017 Limited spectator areas - transportable tiered seating will be provided to allow comfortable areas for spectators Limited covered areas - given the extreme weather conditions often experienced in Inverell, a covered (indoor) area was recently constructed for participants, spectators and officials.
-Additionally, change room upgrades and the development of a second storey on the clubhouse will be finalised in 2017 the far north-west corner of this area, while an amenities building is located toward the south-east.
-Additionally, Recommendations eight bitumen netball courts (and grass courts area) are relocate athletics from Varley Oval to the Sporting serviced by limited lighting and a clubhouse.

-The Complex is used for a range of training and fixtures, including:
+Additionally, change room upgrades and the development of a second storey on the clubhouse will be finalised in 2017 commendations relocate athletics from Varley Oval to the Sporting Complex and establish a suitable home for the sport resurface 8 asphalt netball courts provide bus parking The e Complex is used for a range of training and fixtures, luding: upgrade the netball canteen. football (junior) - training one afternoon/evening each week, Saturday morning fixtures football (senior) - training three afternoons/evenings each week, weekend fixtures on a home-and-away basis netball - training up to four times each week and fixtures on Saturdays touch football (senior) - fixtures two afternoon/evenings each week during the summer sporting season touch football (junior) - training throughout the week and fixtures on Wednesday evenings the Complex also hosts coaching and development squads, events and carnivals (such as the Joeys Mini World Cup and small schools football carnival) AFL - training occurs two times each week.
+With the facility also used as an alternate match venue when Varley Oval is unavailable rugby league - training occurs two evenings each week.